New Year’s Resolutions for Small Business Owners

 If you haven’t taken a holiday in a while, or are starting to suffer a serious case of the winter blues, maybe you’d benefit from a bit of a break.
 Taking vacation time isn’t always easy for small business owners, but in an earlier blog we talked about different ways to make it work.
 And, as we explained before, the opportunity to recharge your batteries can deliver positive results at the office, giving you a renewed sense of energy and desire when it comes to getting after your goals.

-Even if you’re not a huge corporation like Sony, you could still be targeted by hackers and criminals.
+Even if you’re not a huge corporation, you could still be targeted by hackers and criminals.
 Examine your business for threats, risks and vulnerabilities, and come up with solutions on how to stay safe.
 If you’re not familiar with cyber security or don’t have the staff to handle the job, it might be worth bringing in an outside expert to carry out an audit and fix any flaws before they become fatal.
 Remember that security threats are always evolving as technology advances, meaning this is a resolution you’ll want to visit annually, if not more often.